german-gonzalez/networkingworkshop/Lab2Instructions.md

 ---

 ## Extending the transit gateway to the new VPC in a different account

+> [!TIP]
+> You will now be swapping between accounts 1 and 2.
+Pay attention to which account you are in as you go through the steps.

 ### 1. Share the transit gateway